UW-Madison reinstates former Wisconsin Badgers player Quintez Cephus to university

 The decision also reduces the likelihood that Cephus' attorneys will re-file a lawsuit claiming UW-Madison violated his federal civil rights by pursuing its investigation while a criminal proceeding was ongoing.
 Cephus' attorneys argued he was unable to defend himself during the investigation without violating his Fifth Amendment right to silence.

-Advocates for sexual assault victims, however, noted that reinstating him could make future victims less comfortable in coming forward to report assaults.

-The decision on whether to accept Cephus' reinstatement to the university put UW-Madison Chancellor Rebecca Blank in a tough spot, having to weigh how conditions for two groups often doubted — African-Americans and sexual assault victims — would be affected on campus.
+The university said it applies its code of conduct impartially and consistently regardless of the identities of the individuals involved.
+Its review upheld some of its earlier findings that Cephus was responsible for violating parts of the student code of conduct and some sanctions are still in place.

+Citing a federal education privacy law, university spokesman John Lucas declined to elaborate on which violations were upheld and what remaining sanctions are in place.

-Blank's decision re-establishes Cephus' status as a student in good standing and allows him to return to the Badgers as a student athlete if he wants to, university spokesman John Lucas said.
+Blank's decision re-establishes Cephus' status as a student in good standing and allows him to return to the Badgers as a student athlete if he wants to, Lucas said.

-Badgers football coach Paul Chryst previously said he would embrace Cephus' return to the team if he were re-admitted.

-"If it's best for Q — and it truly is for him — then I know his teammates and I know how we feel: We'd welcome him back," Chryst said on Aug.
-7. "It's not about us.
+"If it's best for Q — and it truly is for him — then I know his teammates and I know how we feel: We'd welcome him back," Chryst said.
+"It's not about us.
 It's about what's best for him."

 It was not immediately clear what the process is for Cephus to rejoin the team and if it requires a waiver from the NCAA.